CodingItWrong/codingitwrong.com/_drafts/dependency-inversion.md

 ![Diagram combining CreateBlogPost and SocialMediaClient in one package](../img/posts/dependency-inversion/05-client-owns.png)

 `TwitterClient` depends on the client package that includes `CreateBlogPost` and `SocialMediaClient`.
 If the client package changes, it forces a change to the implementor.
 So the dependency is from the low-level implementor to the high-level client.
-We really have inverted the dependency!
-And we've accomplished the goal of making the high-level code more reusable.

 ## Naming

-Just *saying* the client owns the abtraction doesn't change anything: you need to *treating* the abstraction as owned by the client.
-The client should *define* the abstraction in terms of the role it needs that abstraction to play.
+Just *saying* the client owns the abtraction doesn't change anything: you need to *treat* the abstraction as owned by the client.
+This means *the client should define the abstraction* in terms of the role it needs that abstraction to play.

 Think about the name the abstraction has right now: `SocialMediaClient`.
-That name doesn't look right in the same package as `CreateBlogPost`; it's more about the implementation (Twitter) than the role the client is using it for. `CreateBlogPost` doesn't *need* anything to do with social media; all it cares about is that it has an object that notifies people that a blog post has been posted.
-So defining the abstraction in terms of the client's need might lead to a naming it `PostNotifier`, and the implementation `TwitterPostNotifier`:
+That name is more about the implementation (Twitter) than the client's needs. `CreateBlogPost` doesn't care about social media per se; what it cares about is notifying people about a new blog post.
+That's the need that should drive the definition of the abstraction, leading to name like `PostNotifier`, and the corresponding implementation `TwitterPostNotifier`:

 ![Diagram changing the name of the abstraction to PostNotifier](../img/posts/dependency-inversion/06-named-for-client-role.png)

-This name makes the relationship between the client and interface obvious: as part of `CreateBlogPost`'s responsibilities, it needs a `PostNotifier` to notify someone that a post has been created.

-Defining the abstraction in terms of the client affects the design of messages as well.
-A `SocialMediaClient` might be designed to receive a message like:
+This name change cascades down to affect the design of messages as well.
+A `SocialMediaClient` might receive a message like:

 ```ruby
 social_media_client.add_status(message, username, password)
 ```

 This design restricts `CreateBlogPost` to adding statuses to social media clients that take a message, username, and password.
-But if it's a `PostNotifier`, we're more likely to design a message like:
+But  a `PostNotifier` is more likely to receive a message like:

 ```ruby
 post_notifier.created(blog_post)
 ```

-This interface captures the role the notifier plays for the `CreateBlogPost` client.
-It's provided with a blog post that was created, and it takes care of any details about how to send a notification: what account to post it to, what the status message should say, etc. This message design makes the high-level `CreateBlogPost` class even more independent of its low-level collaborators.
+This message embodies the role the notifier plays for the `CreateBlogPost` client.
+It's provided only with a newly-created blog post, and it takes care of any details about how to send a notification: what account to post it to, what the status message should say, etc. This message design makes the high-level `CreateBlogPost` class even more independent of its low-level collaborators.

+We really have inverted the dependency!
+And we've accomplished the goal of making the high-level code more reusable.

 ## Conclusion

 Class diagrams have helped us see that depending on abstractions doesn't automatically invert the direction of dependencies.
-Whether they're inverted depends on whether you decide that the client owns the abstraction — it defines the abstraction.
-That decision influences the design of the abstraction, freeing up your high-level classes from low-level details.
+Whether they're inverted depends on whether you let the client define the abstraction.
+That decision frees up your high-level classes from low-level details.

-Take a look at the abstractions in your code and see if you can refactor them to focus more on the role they play in the client.
+Take a look at the abstractions in your code and see if you can refactor them to focus more on the role they play for the client.
 And maybe even try drawing a class diagram to see if it helps!

 If you'd like to know more, check out the original book on the SOLID principles, [*Agile Software Development: Principles, Patterns, and Practices*](Agile Software Development, Principles, Patterns, and Practices).
 Some of its details are dated, but it provides insights on problems we still struggle with today.